James M. Cain: "Pastorale" and the first-person confessional narrative

 At the age of 36, Cain wrote his first short story, "Pastorale", a humorous treatment of a lurid tale of murder.
 Published in The American Mercury in 1928, this "Ring Lardner-style" work is considered by novelist David Madden his "best short story."
 The first-person narrative persona that Cain adopted in "Pastorale" reflects the handling of his newspaper editorials, in which he typically assumed the identity of a character not his own, confessing "I have no [literary] capacity to be Cain.
-I can’t be Cain.
+I can't be Cain.
 I can anybody except Cain", though recognizing his skill in the first-person.
 Critic Roy Hoopes writes:

 In 1930, a collection of Cain's dramatic dialogues and sketches was published in Our Government by Alfred A. Knopf publishers.

 The New Yorker: 1931

 When the New York World ceased publishing in 1931, Cain, on the recommendation of Morris Markey, was hired by Harold Ross to act as managing editor for The New Yorker.
-For nine months Cain presided over the editorial staff which included James Thurber, Katherine White, E. B. White and Wolcott Gibbs.
+For nine months, Cain presided over the editorial staff, which included James Thurber, Katherine White, E. B. White, and Wolcott Gibbs.
 The journal published pieces by the outstanding literary figures of the early 1930s.

-Cain's tempestuous relationship with Ross led to his departure in November of 1931 when Cain's agent James Geller negotiated a contract as a screenwriter for Paramount Pictures at $400 a week.
+Cain's tempestuous relationship with Ross led to his departure in November 1931 when Cain's agent, James Geller, negotiated a contract as a screenwriter for Paramount Pictures at $400 a week.

 Novelist and screenwriter: Hollywood, 1931–1948

-Hired by Paramount while the studio was entering bankruptcy, Cain was assigned to work on a remake of Cecil B. DeMille's The Ten Commandments (1923), but was dropped from the project after criticizing the story treatment of his supervisor.
-After working on a script about novelist Harvey Furgesson's Hot Saturday (1926), Cain was terminated by Paramount in May of 1932, confirming his "basic dislike of [motion] pictures."
+Hired by Paramount while the studio was entering bankruptcy, Cain was assigned to work on a remake of Cecil B. DeMille's The Ten Commandments (1923) but was dropped from the project after criticizing his supervisor's story treatment.
+After working on a script about novelist Harvey Fergusson's Hot Saturday (1926), Cain was terminated by Paramount in May 1932, confirming his "basic dislike of [motion] pictures."

-Unemployed in 1932, Cain looked to the Southern California milieu for a short story and wrote "The Baby in the Icebox", which H. L. Mencken published in American Mercury.
+Unemployed in 1932, Cain looked to the Southern California milieu for a short story and wrote "The Baby in the Icebox," which H. L. Mencken published in American Mercury.
 The work caused "much excitement" and was widely republished in America and Europe.
 The story was adapted to film as She Made Her Bed (1934) by Paramount, though the studio declined to hire Cain to write the script.
-Cain's highly regarded non-fiction appraisal of the greater Los Angeles area, "Paradise", also appeared in the Mercury in 1933.
+Cain's highly regarded non-fiction appraisal of the greater Los Angeles area, "Paradise," also appeared in the Mercury in 1933.